Share this article on:

 “My team has been engaged with ZircoDATA on understanding and addressing the incident’s impacts since mid-March.
 The National Office of Cyber Security has been assisting ZircoDATA in ascertaining the full extent of the compromise and supporting both the organisation and its affected government clients to identify impacted victims and to meet their obligations to notify them.”

 LTGEN McGuinness said that investigating the full extent of the breach is taking some time and that ZircoDATA was still working to establish the full list of victims involved in the data breach.
-LTGEN McGuinness also said that several government entities have been impacted by the breach.
+LTGEN McGuinness also said that several government entities had been impacted by the breach.

 “The majority of these entities are still in the process of working with ZircoDATA to identify impacted data and any victims and are yet to begin notifying impacted individuals.
 There are clear processes for ZircoDATA and the affected government entities to work through,” LTGEN McGuinness said.